akshaydugar/RichTextEditor/README.md

 6. To pre-populate the RichEditText with some HTML, pass the source HTML to **setHtml** method
 7. To get the input HTML from RichEditText call the **getHtml** method
 8. Add a content change listener to RichEditText by calling **addChangeListener** method
+9. The formatting toolbar can be closed using the close button.
+To show the toolbar again, call the **showRichTextActions** method
+10. To add inline image in the HTML, implement the **ImageInsertListener** listener, it will give you a callback to **onImageInsert** method when user taps the image button.
+Here, you need your own code to allow user to import an image.
+Once user has selected the image, call the RichEditText's insertImage method, which will add the image to the HTML.
+Note: The insert image method takes a URL, this can either be a network URL or a local content URI.

 ## Proguard configuration
 If your app uses Proguard, add the following to your proguard-project-config.txt/proguard-rules.pro file: